SomilBakshi23/rtsp-overlay-app/README.md

 ## Conclusion

 This project demonstrates a complete end-to-end implementation of a live video overlay system, combining frontend interactivity with backend persistence.
-It focuses on clarity, usability, and real-time interaction rather than unnecessary complexity.
+It focuses on practical functionality, clarity, and real-time user interaction.